tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 ```

 One of the key features of settings class is that it can implement multiple settings managers, or you can have multiple classes in the file that implement that particular SettingsManager class.
-The invokable finds the first class in the file that implements that particular settings class that we care about.
+The invocable finds the first class in the file that implements that particular settings class that we care about.
 Now that we have our imports, we will create a SettingsManager class that implements CiSetupSettingsManager, UpdateSettingsManager, and BinaryBuildSettingsManager.

 ```python